For the Invg the probability of an eruption of the Campi Flegrei is "relatively low but the volcano will erupt again"

-How long and how much will we have to stay calm?
-The seismic evolution and the phenomenon of bradyseism in the Campi Flegrei have accelerated in recent weeks.
+How long and how much longer will we have to stay calm?
+Seismic activity and bradyseism in the Phlegraean Fields have accelerated in recent weeks.

 And this is causing alarm and apprehension among the population who continue to ask for interventions in terms of civil protection and therefore evacuation plans.